 The origin of Ardhanarishvara

-There are different instances about the creation of Ardhanarishvara according to scriptures and different Puranas.
-Among all those two are the most discussed ones.
+According to scriptures and different Puranas, there are different instances of the creation of Ardhanarishvara.
+Among all those, two are the most discussed ones.

 Symbolism of Ardhanarishvara

-The apologue of Ardhanarishvara has an intense meaning symbolizing the quintessential balance between the male and female energies in the universe.
-The forces are inseparable and complementary to each other suggesting that they must work together to maintain the equilibrium.
+The apologue of Ardhanarishvara has an intense meaning symbolizing the ideal balance between the male and female energies in the universe.
+The forces are inseparable and complementary, suggesting they must work together to maintain equilibrium.

-As mentioned earlier that Ardhanarishvara is constituted of half-male and half-female, however, this does not mean Shiva and Shakti are incomplete.
-Ardhanarishwar signifies that “totality lies beyond duality”, they are complete and fully developed man and woman, they are supreme and equal which is why they both are the essence of creation.
+As mentioned earlier, Ardhanarishvara is half-male and half-female; however, this does not mean Shiva and Shakti are incomplete.
+Ardhanarishwar signifies that “totality lies beyond duality”; they are complete and fully developed man and woman.
+They are supreme and equal, which is why they both are the essence of creation.
 Shiva on the left also signifies the spiritual sphere and Shakti the material sphere depicting that both must coexist to bring ecstasy to life.

-Many cultures also believe that Ardhanarishwar marks limitless growth and fertility as Parvati with Shiva is associated with the profuse reproductive ability of mother nature.
-Generally, the Shakti half is on the left side denoting relative inferiority and feminine characteristics like creativity, intuition, etc. while the right side is of Shiva half denoting comparative superiority and masculine characteristics like strength, logic, systematic thoughts, etc.
+Many cultures also believe that Ardhanarishwar marks limitless growth and fertility, as Parvati with Shiva is associated with the profuse reproductive ability of mother nature.
+Generally, the Shakti half is on the left side, denoting relative inferiority and feminine characteristics like creativity, intuition, etc. The right side is of Shiva, half denoting comparative superiority and masculine characteristics like strength, logic, systematic thoughts, etc.

-Ardhanarishwar is beyond our concept of gender and materializes the fact that God can be male, female, and even neuter too.
-Remaining in this intrinsic condition Ardhanarishwar is unique of all aligning even science in this route.
+Ardhanarishwar is beyond our concept of gender and materializes that God can be male, female, and even neuter.
+In this intrinsic condition, Ardhanarishwar is unique of all, aligning even science in this route.